brspnnggrt/Blog/Articles/Robocure-Technical.md

 Arinti has been working on a robotics research project named [ROBO-CURE](http://smit.vub.ac.be/project/robo-cure).
 The purpose of ROBO-CURE is to assess the chemistry between Social Robotics, Internet of Things and Artificial Intelligence when applied for medical purposes.
 The project is part of ICON and therefore includes multiple partners from the private and public sector.

 We at [Arinti](https://arinti.ai/) teamed up with our colleagues at [The Learning Hub](http://www.thelearninghub.be/) to seamlessly merge E-Learning with Social Robotics.
-Our target was to create digital learning content which could be taught by a humanoid robot, without the needed of specialist programming.
+Our target was to create digital learning content which could be taught by a humanoid robot, without specialist programming.
 We describe our solution as **StoryLine 2 Pepper**.

 The humanoid robot of choice is [Pepper](https://www.softbankrobotics.com/emea/en/robots/pepper), which has been used for robotics research worldwide.
 Pepper is specifically suited for social robotics, which makes it an ideal candidate for ROBO-CURE.